 6701 Good Hope Church Rd., Cary

-Daytime Activities: Corn maze, bounce pillow, fun house, hayride, much more: Age 13+: $10; Under 13: $8; Under 3: free.
-Also, there’s a pumpkin patch (price by size) and additional activities for small fee.
+Daytime Activities: Corn maze, bounce pillow, fun house, hayride, much more.
+There’s a pumpkin patch (price by size) and additional activities for a small fee.

 McKee’s Cornfield Maze (Cedar Creek Farm)